Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: The log Breuil--Kisin cohomology

 We can then reduce again to the case of the crystalline cohomology by $z$-completeness of \cite[(4.5.1)]{mericicrys}.
 Finally, the equivalences of Theorem \ref{thm:BK-horizontal} induce equivalences of graded commutative monoids:

 where $i_*E_n^{\rm crys} (\kX):= E_n^{\rm crys} (\kX_k) = R\Gamma_{\rm crys}(\kX_k)$, with Chern classes that agree with de Rham and crystalline Chern classes respectively again by \cite{BhattLurie}.
-By \ref{prop:build-spectra} and \ref{prop:build-spectra-maps}, we conclude that \begin{thm} There is an oriented ring spectrum $\mathbf{E}^{\rm BK}$ in $\CAlg(\logFDA(\cO_K,\mathfrak{S}))$ such that for all $\kX\in \FlSm(\cO_K)$ we have Moreover, there are equivalences of oriented ring spectra:
+By \ref{prop:build-spectra} and \ref{prop:build-spectra-maps}, we conclude that \begin{thm} There is an oriented ring spectrum $\mathbf{E}^{\rm BK}$ in $\CAlg(\logFDA(\cO_K,\mathfrak{S}))$ such that for all $\kX\in \FlQSm(\cO_K)$ we have Moreover, there are equivalences of oriented ring spectra:

 \end{thm} Again we deduce from motivic properties similar results to Theorem \ref{thm:gysin-prism}, Theorem \ref{thm:coho_Grassmannian} and Theorem \ref{thm:blow-up_main}, which after base change agree with the usual properties of de Rham and crystalline cohomology.
-This has the following interesting application: \begin{cor} Let $X$ be a smooth scheme over $\cO_K$ and $Z\subseteq X$ a closed subscheme of relative codimension $d$, such that $Z\to X\to \Spec(\cO_K)$ is smooth.
-Let $\Bl_Z(X)$ denote the blow-up of $X$ in $Z$ and $E$ be the exceptional divisor, so that $(\Bl_Z(X),E)\in \SmlSm_R$.
+This has the following interesting application: \begin{cor} Let $\kZ\to \kX$ be a morphism of $p$-adic proper smooth formal schemes over $\cO_K$ such that it is locally the $p$-completion of a pure codimension $d$ closed immersion of smooth schemes over $\cO_K$.
+Let $\Bl_\kZ(\kX)$ denote the blow-up of $\kX$ in $\kZ$ and $E$ be the exceptional divisor, so that $(\Bl_\kZ(\kX),E)$ is log smooth over $\cO_K$.
 Then for all $j$ there is a Gysin map in $\cD(A_{\inf})$

-whose homotopy cofiber is There is an equivalence, functorial in $(X,Z)$,
+whose homotopy cofiber is There is an equivalence, functorial in $(\kX,\kZ)$,